mwear1/Operating-Systems-Project-1/README.md

 Implementation of producer-consumer program in a Linux environment.
 # Description
 This project is a two-process Producer-Consumer demonstration using POSIX shared memory and named semaphores.
 The producer writes pairs of random integers into a 256-byte shared buffer.
 The consumer reads these numbers from the buffer and prints them.
+Flow control is enforced with 'SEM_EMPTY' and 'SEM_FULL'.
 It does a cycle of production and consumption ten times before unlinking and closing.
 # Installation/Execution
 All required files are provided here.